Download Careers360 App

 Simple Interest

-Understanding the difference between simple interest and compound interest is vital for CUET QA, especially when dealing with financial calculations.
-Simple interest problems involve calculating interest on a principal amount over a specified time period using the formula:
+Understanding the difference between simple interest and compound interest is crucial for CUET 2026 QA, particularly when working with financial calculations.
+Simple interest problems involve calculating interest on a principal amount over a specified period using the formula:

 Where: